akka/akka/CONTRIBUTING.md

 sbt -Dakka.genjavadoc.enabled=true javaunidoc:doc
 ```

 Which will generate JavaDoc style docs in `./target/javaunidoc/index.html`.
+This requires a jdk version 9 or later.

 ## External dependencies